 For a solution $(x,\alpha)$ of (\ref{sys}) such that $x$ and $\alpha$ are multiples of $\pi$, the values of the left-hand side in (\ref{V1W1geq0}) are given in the next table

-Positive values, and therefore maximum points $\alpha$, are obtained in the following cases: \begin{itemize} \item [a)] $x$ and $\alpha$ even multiples of $\pi$; \item [b)] $x$ odd multiple of $\pi$ and $\alpha$ even multiple of $\pi$, for $V_1<W_1$; \item [c)] $x$ odd multiple of $\pi$ and $\alpha$ odd multiple of $\pi$, for $V_1>W_1$. \end{itemize} In b) and c) we also include the case $V_1=W_1$, since $f_{V_1W_1}(\cdot,x)$ is constant of value $1$, when $x$ is an odd multiple of $\pi$ (see (\ref{fVW}) in Appendix \ref{AA}).
+Positive values, and therefore maximum points $\alpha$, are obtained in the following cases: \begin{itemize} \item [a)] $x$ and $\alpha$ even multiples of $\pi$; \item [b)] $x$ odd multiple of $\pi$ and $\alpha$ even multiple of $\pi$, when $V<W$; \item [c)] $x$ odd multiple of $\pi$ and $\alpha$ odd multiple of $\pi$, when $V>W$. \end{itemize}

-Now, we consider the additional solutions (\ref{coscos}) in the case of $Q_1\leq 1$.
+Now, we consider the additional solutions (\ref{coscos}) in the case of $Q\leq 1$.
 We expand $\cos(x+\alpha)$ in (\ref{V1W1geq0}) as

 where the last equality follows by

 (see (\ref{QQ})).
 Since $L<0$ (recall point 2 in Remark \ref{remApp}), we obtain that the condition (\ref{V1W1geq0}) is equivalent to